 The good news for those that have been diagnosed with sleep apnea is that it can easily be fixed with professional help.
 Sleep experts can diagnose common sleep disorders and prescribe methods to alleviate sleep issues, such as a continuous positive airway pressure (CPAP) device.

 Types of Sleep Studies

-The first step to relief is diagnosis, which is done through a sleep study.
+The first step to relief is the diagnosis, which is done through a sleep study.
 Sleep studies are the diagnostic tool used to identify sleep disorders.
 These are performed under the care of sleep professionals in one of two settings: in-lab or a home sleep test.
-There are pros and cons to each environment, but make no mistake.
+There are pros and cons to each environment but make no mistake.
 Completing an in-lab study is proven to be much more effective and controlled than a home sleep test.

 Home Sleep Test

 A home test study is exactly what it sounds like.
 The sleep study is conducted in the person’s home in the comfort of their own bed.
 Patients’ heart rate is monitored through sensors that generally slip over the index finger to measure oxygen levels.
 Breathing patterns are monitored by another set of sensors strapped to the patient’s chest, and a small tube is placed in the nostrils to measure the amount of air the patient breathes through their nose.

 Home sleep studies are also attractive to those who have high deductible insurance plans or have no insurance, simply because they are less expensive.
 Thus the general appeal of the home sleep test is the convenience, cost, and comfort.
 However, just because it is easier and less expensive doesn’t mean it’s the right option.